What you see: Brownish discoloration inside a plum

 This plum may also be displaying what’s called “gel breakdown.”
 Another symptom of too-cold storage, this happens when fluids leak out of cells and are absorbed by certain compounds in the fruit, leading to a loss of juiciness and a translucent-looking flesh.

-Finally, the flesh turns brown
+Finally, the poor storage lead’s the plum’s flesh to turn brown

 Now that we’ve lost flavor and texture, the next stop on the fruity chilling injury train is browning.
 At this stage, the cells leak various chemicals normally kept apart.
 Those chemicals react, creating an unappealing brown color.